Jaswanth576/movies-data-engineering-assessment/README.md

 ---

 ## Director Logic
-Only one director is required, so the first element from the IMDB list is selected.
+In the absence of a person_id, there is no deterministic way to identify or rank the directors in the list.
+As a result, the first value provided by IMDb is selected.

 ---